kfroerer/image_detection/README.md

 #### Imagga

 This application uses Imagga to tag images.
 An api key is required to authenticate POST requests.
 For details on creating an API key please consult: [https://docs.imagga.com/?shell#getting-started](https://docs.imagga.com/?shell#getting-started).
-(Or email me, a key can be provided)
+(Or email me, a key can be provided).

+Once you have an api key, add it to `/config/secret.exs` as: `config :heb, api_key: "<your api key>"`

 #### Tests